Email Cheat Code

 What if I think you missed something?

 Check your dashboard to see all alerts.
 If an important email didn't trigger an alert, it might not have met our importance criteria.
-You can always review your inbox directly in Gmail.
+You can always review your inbox directly in Gmail or Outlook.

 Can I control how many alerts I get?